First of all, don’t panic if you’re teaching a reluctant high school writer.

 Sometimes removing the focus from the writing itself and putting it on the highly interesting subject can be all it takes for a student to get the job done!

-For boys, it is even more important for them to see Dad or male siblings doing this.
+For boys, it is even more important for them to see Dad or older male siblings writing.
 Even in this day and age, boys sometimes develop an attitude that academics, and especially writing, are “girl” things.
-You probably self-edit without even thinking about it.
-We even edit our emails and rarely send them without reading them aloud.
+You probably self-edit without even thinking about it, but try to do it more obviously in front of your kids occasionally.

 4. Encourage and incorporate plenty of practice writing in your reluctant writer’s life.

 Practical writing skills allow a high school student to practice writing without the pressure of a graded assignment.
-Thank you notes, emailing correspondence (yes, you can say that no emails will be sent to relatives without being edited first), writing a resume, even writing a description for selling an item on Ebay or in the newspaper can be valuable experience.
-Again, help your students see that writing is nothing to be afraid of, but is just a part of normal life
+Thank you notes, emailing correspondence (yes, you can say that no emails will be sent to relatives without being edited first), writing a resume, even writing a description for selling an item on eBay or in the newspaper can be valuable experiences.
+Again, help your students see that writing is nothing to be afraid of, but is just a part of normal life.

 5. Teach high school writers to edit their work.

-This skill is vital for high school students to acquire, even reluctant writers.
-As with all difficult areas, begin small, especially if self-editing is a new concept to your highschooler.
-Have your student only edit for one thing at a time to begin.
-I usually suggest reading for content first.
-Have your student ask herself: does what you write make sense?
-Do you need to add or clarify anything to get your point across?
+This skill is vital for high school students, even reluctant writers.
+As with all difficult areas, begin small, especially if self-editing is a new concept to your high schooler.

-Reading aloud also helps one catch those duplicate words and those words you thought you wrote that aren’t actually on the page.
-(I do that all the time.)
+Reading your writing aloud also helps one catch those duplicate words and those words you thought you wrote that aren’t actually on the page.
+I make those mistakes all the time, don’t you?

 So if writing has been a struggle this year, don’t panic.
 If you take writing instruction step-by-step and get the help you need, you’ll be fine and your student will get the writing foundation he needs in preparation for high school writing and beyond.